jcoleman45/6300test/Project2/D1/VisionDocument.md

 Essentially, you're making a case that the product needs to be built.*

 Brad and Janet, two young farmers from the Atlanta area who sell their produce regularly at local farmers markets.
-Currently, they have no effective syetem to manage payment and reward their customers.
+Currently, they have no effective system to manage payment and reward their customers.
 To simplify the payment process and keep royal customers, they need a Payment and rewards management system to handle these problems quickly and easily.
 In addition, this system should be run on the Android OS for convenience.